 For example, using actual cash value, the 3-year-old television you purchased for $1500 may only be valued at $500 today.
 Using replacement cost, your television would be replaced with a new TV with comparable features.

-If you are unsure which method to calculate replacement costs, contact your insurer for more information.
+If you are unsure which method to use to calculate replacement costs, contact your insurer for more information.
 If you have ACV, you can increase your plan to include full protection.

 Homeowners often mistake current market value and replacement costs - not what they can get on the real estate market.
 Market value also includes the land, while replacement cost does not.
 For example, you may be able to sell it for $500,000, but it may only cost $250,000 to rebuild.
-You are only covered for the cost to rebuild.
+You are only covered for the cost of rebuilding.

-Having replacement coverage will cover the cost of restoring items or replacing them to the quality of the ones lost.
+Replacement coverage will cover the cost of restoring items or replacing them with items of the same quality as the ones lost.
 The better home insurance you have, the better you will be protected and reimbursed in the event of a claim.
 It's always worth considering additional options like overland water insurance or sewer backup insurance.

 Most insurers will not allow you to move from your current dwelling.
 The purpose of this reimbursement is to rebuild and repair what you already have, not to relocate and buy a new home.